25 Jan Iron Mountain Hot Springs: Colorado’s Soak & Sip Après Ski

 For parents, relax and still keep an eye on the offspring.
 Our freshwater family pool at 95°F is just the right temperature with plenty of room to play; it’s perfect for kids.
 Meanwhile, adults can oversee the splashing from our elevated jetted spa where water temps are a bit cozier at 103°F.

 Sip.
-It wouldn’t be après ski without a few cocktails.
+It wouldn’t be après ski without a cocktail.
 The Sopris Café serves up plenty of pool-ready options that you can sip while you soak.
 Grab a refreshing cold beer or kick back with a “glass” of wine.
 For extra zip try the decadently delicious hot sangria or premixed specialty drinks that feature Cuervo, Jim Beam and other spirits.
 If you do imbibe, remember to designate a driver for the ride back to the hotel.

 Nosh.
 Whether you need a hearty post-slope entree or a late night nibble, place your order at the Sopris Café, open until 10 p.m. daily.
 Our yummy flatbread pizzas are perfect as a meal or for sharing; try some of our more unusual topping combos like brie with cranberries or basil pesto drizzled with balsamic vinegar.
 Other appetite-satisfying menu items include delicious soups, wraps, sandwiches and salads.